Keyboard shortcuts

 data := make([]byte, 4096) // Small, in GC heap

-runtime.Gosched() // GC might run here!
+runtime.Gosched() // Another goroutine may run

 data := make([]byte, 100*1024) // >64KB, uses malloc

-startDMA(data) // Won't move
+startDMA(data) // Address will not move during GC

-// SAFE VRAM for textures:
+// SAFE: VRAM for textures

 tex := kos.PvrMemMalloc(size) // Allocates in VRAM